Why Failure is the Key to your Future Success

-I realise that may sound counter-intuitive or juxtaposed to the conventional wisdom but failure is the only constant that can be conclusively witnessed as a precursor when taking a broad overview of histories paradigm shifts, evolution of product or introduction of new ways of thinking.
+I realise that may sound counter-intuitive or juxtaposed to the conventional wisdom of rationality — but failure is almost always the only constant that can be conclusively witnessed as a precursor to histories paradigm shifts, evolution of product or introduction of new ways of thinking.

 As is customary during my annual leave I am afforded the opportunity to read the books I have hoarded and been unable to get through.
 This year was thankfully no different.
 The topics covered were wide and diverse (for those interested the books can be found here: ) but the one lineage of thought that manifested itself throughout each text related to the ubiquitousness of failure as a forerunner to success.

 It is without question in my mind the most important of all evolutionary behaviour, so deeply engrained within each of us that it is present in every decision we consciously or subconsciously make from the moment we are born.

 Think back to the first time you burnt your fingers on an open flame, fell from a height and hurt yourself or further still to those precocious moments where you fell before you found your feet to walk those first uncertain steps.